Negotiating Price: How Much Will a Car Dealer Come Down?

 Certain purchases are non-negotiable.
 Like when you walk into Walmart, you can’t walk up to the guy and say, "Hey, I know that TV has a $2,000 price tag, but I'll give you $1,500 for it."
 They will simply say “No.” and let you walk.
 Same thing at the supermarket, and so on.
 They know someone will be along in the next minute paying the posted price.

-What is the Function of a Car Salesman?
+How Much Can a Car Salesman Take Off?
 What Is His Goal?